actusfrf/actus-docker-networks/README.md

 # docker-actus-rf20
-This Source + dockerfiles  to build docker images for actus-server and actus-riskserver with rfAPI 2.0
 ## Overview
 This repository provides materials to build and configure a network of docker containers which can simulate the cash flows of financial contracts defined with the ACTUS standard using different risk scenarios - risk modelling environments.
 The risk scenarios are defined in a risk service which is a separate docker container from the ACTUS server providing the contract type sensitive cashflow simulation logic.

+The repository includes source and dockerfiles  to build docker images for actus-server and actus-riskserver with rfAPI 2.0 .
+It also has docker compose files defining quickstart configurations for:
+* a basic ACTUS service configuration - ACTUS service, ACTUS RiskService, MongoDB containers
+* an ACTUS Demonstration configuration - ACTUS service, ACTUS RiskService, MongoDB, Rshiny ACTUS Demo containers
+* an ACTUS service configured to use an existing MongoDB service - ACTUS service, ACTUS Riskservice containers only
-## Recommended QUICKSTART ACTUS service configuration
+## Recommended QUICKSTART ACTUS SERVICE configuration
 For new ACTUS users wanting to deploy and ACTUS contract simulation service quickly and start experimenting with it, it is recommended for an initial network to include:
 *  actus-server-rf20 docker container - with a contract simulation API and contract type specific logic to simulate future cashflows of any contract
 *  actus-riskserver-ce docker container - providing an external community-edition riskservice with a risk entity store api and the risk factor 2.0 interface to provide the actus-server-rf20 risk model observation results
 *  a mongodb docker container providing persistent storage for risk entities created using the risk entity store api to the actus-riskserver-ce
-*  an actus-rshiny-demo docker container providing a reactive demo showing how an actus service can be used to simulate futurecashflows of ACTUS contracts and portfolios under different interest rate risk scenarios

 In this configuration, installing the dockerized mongodb database container to listen on port 27018 will reduce the risk of port collisions with any existing installed mongodb service.

-## QUICK START Deployment of an initial ACTUS service using Docker Compose - Steps
+## QUICKSTART Deployment of an initial ACTUS SERVICE using Docker Compose - Steps
 ### Prerequisites
 *   You must have docker (a docker daemon) installed in your environment.
 Installing Docker Desktop is a convenient way to do this.
 Documentation on how to install Docker Desktop can be found under: https://docs.docker.com/desktop/
 *   Ports 8082 8083 3000 and 27018 in your work environment must be available ( i.e. not in use by some other application )